xvvvyz/tilde/README.md

 ## Usage

 To go to a site, enter the corresponding key.
 To view the available commands, enter a `?`.
 If your input doesn't match any of the commands, a generic google search will be triggered.
-Enter nothing to toggle the weather.

 ## Examples